Austria train travel - cheap, cheerful and always charming

 Schlaf gut, sleep well

-Sleeper trains run by ÖBB are the cream on the Austrian train kuchen and we are pleased to be able to sell these tickets at Loco2.
+Sleeper trains run by ÖBB are the cream on the Austrian train kuchen and we are pleased to be able to sell these tickets.
 Book to travel between Vienna and Rome or Vienna and Hamburg on board a Nightjet train, with Sparschiene bargain tickets also available on these journeys.
 See our blog on European sleeper trains for details of other nighttime train adventures to be had, many of which are operated by ÖBB as they zoom through Austria.
 And the night.

 As well as offering plenty of bargain prices, we’d like to give a big shout out for ÖBB’s 98% punctuality rate as well as the fact that their trains are 100% powered by renewable energy.
 In addition, in our Great Train Comparison report, they were given full marks for the fact that some of their trains still have the traditional carriages divided into separate compartments.
 As well as providing superb bikes-on board-facilities.
 In short, ÖBB - you are Overall Blooming Brilliant.